Episode

 .

-older men have something about them.
-There could always be some kind
+Sara: Well, older men have something about them.
+There could always be some kind of allure there.

 .